-Since Thatcher crushed the miners, the Tories' distaste for, and distrust of, trade unions hasn't exactly been a secret.
+Since Margaret Thatcher crushed the miners, the Tories' distaste for, and distrust of, trade unions hasn't exactly been a secret.
 And so (if you're not already aware), the fact that the Conservative government is currently trying to pass a new law intended to radically curtail the activities of trade unions probably won't come as a shock.
-If passed, the Trade Union Bill will ban trade unions from using online voting, allow agency workers to replace permanent staff during strikes, and will require unions to have at least 50 percent voter turnout in order to strike in 'important public sector services'.
+If passed, the Trade Union Bill will ban trade unions from using online voting, allow agency workers to replace permanent staff during strikes, and will require unions to have at least 50 percent voter turnout in order to strike in "important public sector services."
 However, not all Tories are in support: Conservative MP David Davis described plans to make striking workers wear armbands as like something out of Franco's dictatorship in Spain.
-Former business secretary Vince Cable has also criticised the bill, calling it 'vindictive, counterproductive and ideologically driven'.
+Former business secretary Vince Cable has also criticized the bill, calling it "vindictive, counterproductive, and ideologically driven."

 Take Gareth, a teenager who took a gap year in Daventry, Northamptonshire (a place he describes as "a bit like an industrial estate").
-Gareth's first "real experience of work" was in a call centre.
-Unfortunately for him, this experience was dominated by a sporadically enraged middle manager whose main pleasure in life was to patronise the youthful underlings unlucky enough to enter his personal fiefdom, and who could "do whatever he wanted", which included firing someone for wearing a bow tie.
+Gareth's first "real experience of work" was in a call center.
+Unfortunately for him, this experience was dominated by a sporadically enraged middle manager whose main pleasure in life was to patronize the youthful underlings unlucky enough to enter his personal fiefdom, and who could "do whatever he wanted," which included firing someone for wearing a bow tie.

-Gareth was shocked at his manager's behaviour.
-But speaking to his colleagues, he encountered a mixture of resignation and acquiescence – "people thought that was just the way things were".
-Many didn't know what a trade union was, a fact that is perhaps not surprising considering there was no union presence in the call centre whatsoever.
+Gareth was shocked at his manager's behavior.
+But speaking to his colleagues, he encountered a mixture of resignation and acquiescence—"people thought that was just the way things were."
+Many didn't know what a trade union was, a fact that is perhaps not surprising considering there was no union presence in the call center whatsoever.

 Combine this with the fact that young people are one of the groups hardest hit by the financial crisis and government austerity, and you might have expected them to have run headlong into the loving embrace of the trade union movement since 2010.
 But they haven't.

-A significant reason there's a disconnect between under 24s and trade unions, is that many young people no longer identify with a 'trade' the way they did for much of the twentieth century, when trade unions were at their height.
-The nature of work has changed – young people today are unlikely to have the same job from the age of 14 right up until retirement (which is something they may never reach considering the goalposts keep getting moved further and further into old age).
-They tend not to see themselves as the embodiment of 'labour', locked into an eternal battle with capitalist bosses to ensure their survival and the historic betterment of their class.
+A significant reason there's a disconnect between under 24s and trade unions, is that many young people no longer identify with a "trade" the way they did for much of the twentieth century, when trade unions were at their height.
+The nature of work has changed—young people today are unlikely to have the same job from the age of 14 right up until retirement (which is something they may never reach considering the goalposts keep getting moved further and further into old age).
+They tend not to see themselves as the embodiment of "labor," locked into an eternal battle with capitalist bosses to ensure their survival and the historic betterment of their class.

 Read on Motherboard: Amazon's 24/7 Hell Is the Future of Work

 For those young people who identify strongly with their jobs the issue is freedom and control at work.
 It is this professional frustration that unions have to take advantage of if they want to stay relevant amongst career driven graduates.
 They could start by taking a leaf out of AltGen's book, a group helping young people start their own workers' cooperatives as a way of empowering them to own and run their own working lives.
-People invested in their work want more than a pay rise – they want an empowering vision of the future working lives.
+People invested in their work want more than a pay rise—they want an empowering vision of their future working lives.

-Third, unions could use that strange beast 'the internet' in new ways to attract young people.
-Remember Gareth, the gap yearing call centre worker?
-Well, it turns out he left the call centre and set up an app called FairOffice, designed to "enable workers to anonymously speak their mind so they can dialogue with their employers to make positive changes to the workplace".
+Third, unions could use that strange beast "the internet" in new ways to attract young people.
+Remember Gareth, the gap-yearing call center worker?
+Well, it turns out he left the call center and set up an app called FairOffice, designed to "enable workers to anonymously speak their mind so they can dialogue with their employers to make positive changes to the workplace."
 It's not a catch-all solution to young people's crappy working conditions, but it is something.